Certified reduced-basis solutions of viscous Burgers equation parametrized by initial and boundary values: Numerical results

 \subsubsection{Computational economy}

-To show the substantial time savings provided by reduced basis approximation, we compute the reduced solution for the parameters set given by \eqref{e:params1}, with $\mathcal N=60$.
+To show the substantial time savings provided by the reduced basis approximation, we compute the reduced solution for the parameters set given by \eqref{e:params1}, with $\mathcal N=60$.
 The full solution (with $\mathcal N=60$) takes 0.26s CPU time to be produced (when using Thomas' algorithm for tridiagonal matrices inversion).

-We use the POD-driven basis selection procedure to select the $N=5$ leading POD modes (using $S=30$ snapshots).
-The resulting basis (with the functions sorted by decreasing magnitude of eigenvalues) is shown in Figure \ref{f:3}.
-For this example, we did not make use of the "expansion" procedure described in \ref{sss:enrich}.
-The overall CPU time for the offline phase was 8.96s.
+We use the POD-driven basis selection procedure to select the $N=7$ leading POD modes (using $S=30$ snapshots).
+The resulting basis (with the functions sorted by increasing magnitude of eigenvalues) is shown in Figure \ref{f:3}.
+We did not make use of the "expansion" procedure described in Section \ref{sss:enrich}.
+The overall CPU time for the offline phase was 6.36s.

 We used fixed parameters $n(b_0)=n(b_1)=n_S(f)=n_T(f)=n(u_0)=1$ and parameter ranges as shown in Table \ref{tbl:1}.